4mon

 The Independent on MSN‘Comet of the century’ seems to develop physics-defying second tail as it zooms past EarthA comet tail is formed by dust and ions blown off the speeding rock by solar wind.
 The dust trailing the rock reflects ...

-carrying off more dust in the process, and all this extra material means it can produce a mighty tail without getting into such hard-to-see territory as sungrazers like Comet Lovejoy and C/2024 G3.
+Why Comets Are So Often Disappointing, But A Few Aren’tcarrying off more dust in the process, and all this extra material means it can produce a mighty tail without getting into such hard-to-see territory as sungrazers like Comet Lovejoy and C/2024 G3.

 Results that may be inaccessible to you are currently showing.